crisdiaz-github/Portfolio_Repo/README.md

 ## Works
 #### Rise Top
-I've been working on Rise Top for more than a year as the only programmer.
+I've been working on Rise Top for more than a year as the only programmer in the team.

 https://play.google.com/store/apps/details?id=com.sacagama.risetothetop